 What is Yin Yoga

 Yin Yoga is a slow paced, still, meditative yoga practice mainly focusing on deep stretching with relaxation, and is mainly done on the floor with seated and supine poses (some you can even do without leaving your bed).
-Yin yoga incorporates principles of traditional Chinese medicine and works on the Yin tissues, also known as the connective tissues.
-They provide support, bind together, protect organs and maintain the form of the body.
+Yin yoga incorporates principles of traditional Chinese medicine and works on the connective tissues (or Yin) tissues.
+They provide support, protect organs and maintain the form of the body.

 Origin of Yin Yoga